 Keto Pumpkin Cheesecake

-Published November 24, 2025
+Published November 24, 2025 • Updated February 14, 2026

 This post may contain affiliate links.
 See my disclosure policy.

-This keto pumpkin cheesecake starts with a buttery graham-style crust and a velvety pumpkin filling that tastes like fall in every bite.
+This pumpkin cheesecake starts with a buttery graham-style crust and a velvety filling that tastes like fall in every bite.
 I bake it using my no-stress method that keeps it creamy and crack-free without ever touching a water bath.

-I’ve made a keto pumpkin pie and I’ve made a classic keto cheesecake… but somehow I never put the two together into a pumpkin cheesecake until now.
+I’ve made a pumpkin pie and I’ve made a classic cheesecake… but somehow I never put the two together into a pumpkin cheesecake until now.
 And honestly, I don’t know what took me so long.
 This recipe hits that perfect middle ground for anyone who wants the warm fall spices of pumpkin pie with the creamy tang of cheesecake.
 It’s the dessert I didn’t realize I was missing every Thanksgiving.

-My keto pumpkin cheesecake starts with a graham-style crust that actually tastes like the real thing.
+The pumpkin cheesecake starts with a graham-style crust that actually tastes like the real thing.
 It’s made with almond and coconut flours for the right texture, a little brown sweetener for depth, and vanilla to mimic that nostalgic cookie vibe.
 The filling is silky, velvety, and full of real pumpkin purée, not just “pumpkin spice”, so the flavor is rich without being overly sweet or aggressively spiced.
 It’s balanced and cozy, the way pumpkin desserts should be.

 What sets this recipe apart from a lot of others is the method